meekostuff/HyperFrameset/README.md

 > simple, robust and low-bandwidth,
 > plus "pushState assisted navigation" comes for free.

-HyperFrameset is a Javascript page decoration engine which runs in the browser.
-It allows your site to deliver real page content first and fast (think API-first with HTML-payloads).
-Your site frameset can be placed in its own page and merged in the browser instead of on the server.
-Auxiliary content could also be conditionally loaded with AJAX (think inside-out iframes).

 A site frameset page is similar to an external stylesheet in that it can be shared between several pages.
-Originally it was even referenced with a resource link, just like stylesheets:
+It may even be referenced with a resource link, just like stylesheets:

     <link rel="frameset" type="text/html" href="frameset.html" />

-<small>**(This referencing method has been superceded by external configuration, which is less limiting.)**</small>
+<small>**(This referencing method depends on the configuration.
+Scripted frameset lookup is preferred.)**</small>

-As a bonus, when your site uses HyperFrameset "pushState assisted navigation" requires no additional setup.
-When someone viewing your page clicks on a link to another page that uses the same frameset then AJAX updates the real content and `history.pushState()` updates the browser URL.

 HyperFrameset.js is around 15kB when minified and gzipped.